FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 	```
 	(PRESS CTRL+D or type: "exit" to kill the container)

 1. The web application should now be available with loaded data via  http://localhost and https://localhost with ssl connection (beware that most browsers display a warning or block self-signed certificates).
-Alternatively, you can also access it via http://0.0.0.0:5000/.

 ### 2. Maintenance of docker-compose